lv042/Weather-Wizard/docs/research_log.md

 ```

 I also added error codes and status messages as I planned before.
 The API will now always say that there is an error if the request failed and also tell you if the operation was successful or not.

+Middleware was also introduced to log all requests in and output of an API call.
+This is very useful for debugging and also for monitoring the API.